 - Risk management

-Why KYC in Banking is Compulsory?
+Why KYC in Banking Is Compulsory?

-It is a critical aspect of combating all kinds of illegal financial activities, such as terrorist financing and sanctions, so financial institutions are required to take due care to understand who their customers are, for instance, and what kind of transactions they are taking.
+It is a critical aspect of combating all kinds of illegal financial activities, such as terrorist financing and sanctions, so financial institutions are required to take a due care to understand who their customers are, for instance, and what kind of transactions they are taking.

 KYC procedures, as defined by banks, include all necessary actions to ensure that their customers are real, to assess and monitor risks.
 These processes help prevent and identify money laundering, terrorism financing, and other illegal corruption plans.
 Banks must comply with KYC regulations and anti-money laundering regulations to limit fraud.
 KYC compliance responsibility belongs to banks.
 In case of non-compliance, severe penalties may be imposed.

-To give a specific example of this, in the USA, Europe, the Middle East and the Asia Pacific, a penalty of $ 26 billion has been collected in the last decade (2008-2018) for non-compliance with AML, KYC and sanction penalties.
-Sanction Scanner can provide the needs of banks in this area end-to-end due to its API, integration and ability to create local lists.
+To give a specific example of this, in the USA, Europe, the Middle East, and the Asia Pacific, a penalty of $ 26 billion has been collected in the last decade (2008-2018) for non-compliance with AML, KYC and sanction penalties.
+Sanction Scanner can provide the needs of banks in this area end-to-end due to its API, integration, and ability to create local lists.
 It reduces your operational costs and development efforts.